Make the task of managing your Cooling easier with Mistafog Fogging & Misting Systems

 Fogging systems and misting systems are a cost effective and versatile way of controlling temperature, humidity and dust, in your greenhouse, warehouse, storage facility, quarry, recycling centre (MRF), farm, propagation nursery, or even your outdoor entertainment area.

-Fogging systems and misting systems are often confused with each other as they are substantially the same, the difference being in the size of the droplet they produce.
+Fogging systems and misting systems are often confused with each other as they are substantially the same.
+The difference between misting and fogging systems being in the size of the droplet they produce.
 Misting systems typically operate between 100psi and 250psi, with low pressure lines and nozzles.
 Misting normally produces droplets around 200 microns in size.
 Because of its size the droplet will drop to the floor relatively quickly and may cause wetness.
 High pressure fogging produces a droplet so fine (around 10 microns) that it is able to remain suspended in the air until it evaporates.
 The size of the fogging droplet also makes it ideal in dusty situations, to bond with dust particles to prevent dust escaping and or being inhaled.

 Fogging systems are the most effective and uniform method of greenhouse cooling and can achieve temperature drops up to 10oC in unshaded and 15oC in shaded greenhouses.
 High Pressure Fogging Systems produce very small droplets of water of around 10 microns, which are suspended in the air and evaporate before they fall onto the crop.